oemof/oemof-solph/docs/usage.rst

 .. note::

     * You can specify a `discount_rate` for the model.
 If you do not do so, 0.02 will be used as a default, corresponding to sort of a social discount rate.
+If you work with costs in real terms, discounting is obsolete, so define `discount_rate = 0` in that case.
     * You can specify an `interest_rate` for every investment object.
 If you do not do so, it will be chosen the same as the model's `discount_rate`.
-This corresponds to a social planner point of view.
+You could use this default to model a perfect competition administered by some sort of social planner, but even in a social planner setting, you might want to deviate from the `discount_rate` value and/or discriminate among technologies with different risk profiles and hence different interest requirements.
     * For storage units, the `initial_content` is not allowed combined with multi-period investments.
       The storage inflow and outflow are forced to zero until the storage unit is invested into.
+    * You can specify periods of different lengths, but the frequency of your timeindex needs to be consistent.
+Also, you could use the `timeincrement` attribute of the energy system to model different weightings.
+Be aware that this has not yet been tested.
+    * Also please be aware, that periods correspond to years by default.
+You could also choose monthly periods, but you would need to be very careful in parameterizing your energy system and your model and also, this would mean monthly discounting (if applicable) as well as specifying your plants lifetimes in months.

 Mixed Integer (Linear) Problems
 -------------------------------